JosephAdewole/dapp_with_web3js_react/README.md

-# Getting Started with Create React App
+# Web3 Dapp with React and Web3.js

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## What I have done

-So far, I have ...
+Goal is to achieve proficiency in web3 frontend dev

+## Features

 1. Used Web3.js
 2. Prompted user to connect to my dapp using their  metamask account